opencontainers/runc/config-linux.md

 ## Masked Paths

 **`maskedPaths`** (array of strings, OPTIONAL) will mask over the provided paths inside the container so that they cannot be read.
-The values MUST be absolute paths in the [container namespace][container-namespace].
+The values MUST be absolute paths in the [container namespace][container-namespace2].

 ###### Example